nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Floods of the Mississippi, a cause of migration,

-Foote, Ex-Governor of Mississippi, liberal measure of, presented to Vicksburg convention,
+Foote, Ex-Governor of Mississippi: [liberal measure of, presented to Vicksburg convention,](chapter-07.md#ex-governor-foote)

 Fort Chartres, slaves of,